This information will help you prepare for your colonoscopy at Memorial Sloan Kettering (MSK).

 In the recovery room

 You will wake up in the recovery room.
 Your nurse will continue to monitor your heart, breathing, and blood pressure.
-Many patients feel bloated and have stomach cramps after a colonoscopy.
+Many people feel bloated and have stomach cramps after a colonoscopy.
 This is normal and goes away by passing gas.
 Once you are fully awake, your nurse will remove your IV.
 If you have someone waiting with you, your nurse will explain your discharge instructions to both of you before you go home.

 - If you have had a biopsy, you may notice a few drops of blood coming from your rectum.
 This is normal after a biopsy, however there should be no more than a few drops and it should not last more than 24 hours.